DataAnalyticsinStudentHands/NWC_backend/README.md

 Here is an [intro video to Strapi content managment](https://strapi.io/documentation/developer-docs/latest/getting-started/quick-start.html)

-### Import of Excel/Tabular Data into DB
+### Import of Demographic Data into DB via Plugin
-Excel data can be uploaded by using scripts inside the /data_import folder.
+Demographic data can be uploaded through the preflight plugin - a special plugin for this project only.

-Excel/Tabular data's api is handled in api/participants.